phuel/tables_extended/README.md

 ## Syntax

+### Basic  table creation

-The `tables_extended` extension can be used to create tables using markdown:
+The `tables_extended` extension can be used to create tables using markdown like the default [tables](https://python-markdown.github.io/extensions/tables/) extension:

 ```text
 First Header  | Second Header